 Karim Jerbi (UNIQUE Neuro-AI Research Centre, University of Montreal)

 Karun Singh (Krembil Research Institute, University Health Network, McMaster University)

 Keith Murai (Centre for Research in Neuroscience, Brain Repair and Integrative Neuroscience Program, Montreal General Hospital, McGill University)

 Lisa Saksida (BrainsCAN CFREF, Azrieli Program in Brain, Mind & Consciousness CIFAR, Western University)

 Michael Salter (SickKids Research Institute, University of Toronto)

-Robert Sutherland (Canadian Centre for Behavioural Neuroscience, University of Lethbridge)
+Robert Sutherland (University of Lethbridge)